 International student mobility

-Internationals students are required to have a valid passport stamped with a valid visa (except “L” or “Tourist Visa”) to study in China.
-Your passport must be valid with at least 6 months remaining.
+Internationals students are required to have a valid passport stamped with a valid student visa (X1 or X2) to study in China.
+Your passport must be valid with at least two years remaining (For MMS students, at least 6 months remaining).
 Duke Kunshan University students are expected to pay for passport photos, passport and visa processing fees, as well as other related fees.